-Guardians of Carbon: How Earth’s Ecosystems Hold the Key to Our Climate’s Future
+Guardians of Carbon: How Earth's Ecosystems Protect Our Climate

-Early each morning, Earth’s ecosystems wake quietly, performing their extraordinary role as the planet’s natural carbon guardians.
-From dense forests to sprawling wetlands, each ecosystem plays a vital role in regulating the planet’s climate by stori Read more
+Early each morning, Earth's ecosystems wake quietly, performing their extraordinary role as the planet's natural Guardians of Carbon.
+From dense forests to sprawling wetlands, each ecosystem plays a vital role in regulating the planet's climate by st Read more

 1 of 5

-Guardians of Carbon: How Earth’s Ecosystems Hold the Key to Our Climat
+Guardians of Carbon: Earth's Ecosystems Fight Climate Change

-Early each morning, Earth’s ecosystems wake quietly, performing their extraordinary role as the planet’s natural carbon guardians.
-From dense forests to sprawling wetlands, each ecosystem plays a vital role in regulating the planet’s climate by storing carbon—absorbing it from the atmosphere and locking it away in soil, roots, and vegetation.
-These natural carbon sinks are among humanity’s best allies in the fight against climate change.
+Early each morning, Earth's ecosystems wake quietly, performing their extraordinary role as the planet's natural Guardians of Carbon.
+From dense forests to sprawling wetlands, each ecosystem plays a vital role in regulating the planet's climate by storing carbon—absorbing it from the atmosphere and locking it away in soil, roots, and vegetation.
+These natural carbon sinks are among humanity's best allies in the fight against climate change.

 Moving northward, boreal forests—those stoic woodlands encircling the Arctic—store an even greater amount, 344 tonnes per hectare, but most of this is locked in their cold, rich soils rather than in their trees.
 These forests are carbon powerhouses but are vulnerable to wildfires and thawing permafrost, both of which threaten to release vast amounts of stored carbon back into the atmosphere.